Kong/kongponents/docs/components/truncate.md

 By default the component treats anything passed through the `default` slot as collection of HTML elements.
 Use this prop if you want to truncate text.

+When this prop is set tu true, component applies different logic - truncation is achieved through `-webkit-line-clamp` CSS property, rather than using height of child elements to determine the row height.

 <KCard>
   <template v-slot:body>
     <KTruncate is-text-content :rows="3">
-      <div>A good design decision to apply text truncation would be when displaying a large amount of textual content, such as a list of articles or product descriptions, in a limited space, such as a mobile screen or a small widget.
-By truncating the text to a short summary, it is possible to present the information in a more organized and readable manner, allowing the user to quickly scan and understand the main points of each item.
-The truncated text can also serve as a teaser, encouraging the user to click or tap to view the full content.</div>
+      <p>A good design decision to apply text truncation would be when displaying a <b>large amount of textual content</b>, such as a list of articles or product descriptions, in a limited space, such as a mobile screen or a small widget.
+By truncating the text to a short summary, it is possible to present the information in a more organized and readable manner, allowing the user to quickly scan and understand the main points of each item.</p>
+      <p>The truncated text can also serve as a teaser, encouraging the user to click or tap to view the full content.</p>
     </KTruncate>
   </template>
 </KCard>